EPISODE #17 – A REVOLUTIONARY APPROACH DISEASE — Richard Mandelbaum’s Herbal Philosophy

 This is exactly why I wanted to become an herbalist… because I just KNEW that there was a more personal way to treat people.
 Herbalists listen to human experience.
 We don’t see a list of symptoms, we see a person.
 We say, “Hey, I hear you.
 I believe you.
 Let’s keep exploring this!”

 We advocate for people when they need testing (tune in for different testing methods), we treat the symptoms even when the tests come back negative (which they do — a lot).
-We tailor herbal remedies to the individual.
 We are matchmakers who are on a mission to help people feel BETTER.

 One of the key things I’ve taken away from Richard’s attitude toward herbalism is the importance of practicing with a sense of humility.
 There is no room for ego and it’s encouraged to say, “I don’t know” and ask other practitioners for their insight.
 There are no definite answers, only opportunities to explore the unknowns and learn as we go.